-23. How will AOA collect my referee reports?
+25. How will AOA collect my verbal referee reports (VRR)s?

-Following the Interview, applicants will be ranked based on their combined SJT and Interview Score.
+Applicants will be ranked based on their interview score.

-AOA will collect Referee Reports at a minimum ratio of two applicants to each expected available post in each region.
-AOA will collect a minimum of 3 referee reports for each of these applicants.
+AOA will collect VRRs at a minimum ratio of two applicants to each expected available post in each region.
+AOA will collect a minimum of three (3) referee reports for each of these applicants.
+AOA will select the surgeons to provide the VRRs.
+Applicants are not involved in this process.

-Referee Reports are collected to obtain information, in confidence, regarding the observed work performance, character, and abilities of the applicant.
+VRRs are collected to obtain information, in confidence, regarding the observed work performance, character, and abilities of the applicant.

-24. How will I list my referees?
+26. How will I list my referees?

-As part of their application, applicants must list each site at which they have worked during the previous two clinical years (since the start of 2022 and including any current post), and provide the name and contact details of the Head of the Orthopaedic Department (or equivalent) and every orthopaedic surgeon with whom they have worked at each site.
-Applicants must provide contact details including a valid e-mail address for every surgeon.
+As part of their application, applicants must list each site at which they have worked during the previous two clinical years (since the start of 2023 and including any current post), and provide the name and contact details of the head of the orthopaedic department (or equivalent) and every orthopaedic surgeon with whom they have worked at each site.

+Applicants must provide contact details including a valid email address for every surgeon.

-25. Which referees are considered suitable for listing in my application?
+27. Which referees are considered suitable for listing in my application?

-You must list every orthopaedic surgeon you have worked with in the last 2 years.
+You must list every orthopaedic surgeon you have worked with in the last two (2) years.

 You will be required to detail the extent of your interaction with each surgeon by completing the following matrix upon application:

-Orthopaedic Surgeon Supervised and / or Observed Applicant Setting Frequency Duration (continuous)

-Dr xx Yes / No Theatre, Daily, < 10 Weeks

-Clinic, Weekly, > 10 Weeks

-On-call, Monthly, > 26 Weeks

-Ward rarely > 50 Weeks
+Orthopaedic surgeon Supervised and/or observed applicant Setting Frequency Duration (continuos) Dr xx Yes / No Theatre, Clinic, On-call, Ward Rounds Daily, Weekly, Monthl, rarely < 10 Weeks > 10 Weeks > 26 Weeks > 50 Weeks

-Rounds

-26. Can I select which consultants will be contacted as my preferred referees?
+28. Can I select which consultants will be contacted as my preferred referees?

 Applicants will have the opportunity to highlight two (2) referees as those they consider best able to provide an assessment of their performance.
-Referees must be FRACS qualified orthopaedic surgeons and be able to comment on all aspects of the Applicant's workplace performance.
+Referees must be FRACS qualified orthopaedic surgeons and be able to comment on all aspects of the applicant's workplace performance.
 However, there is no guarantee that the highlighted referees will participate or be invited to provide a referee report.
 Referees will be selected at the discretion of the Selection Committee.

-27. I am on parental leave; do I have to list a current post?
+29. I am on parental leave; do I have to list a current post?

-Applicants who are on a period of extended leave at the time of application (e.g., parental leave) are not required to list a current post.
+Applicants who are on a period of extended leave at the time of application (e.g. parental leave) are not required to list a current post.

-28. I work in a rural setting I might not be able to list 3 referees within the last 2 years; what should I do?
+30. I work in a rural setting I might not be able to list three (3) referees within the last two (2) years; what should I do?